toramanomer/JSON-Web-Signature/readme.md

 ## Key Requirements

-The keys for signing and/or verification **must be an instance of `crypto.KeyObject`**.
-The following subsections describe the required properties for the `crypto.KeyObject` used in signing and verification operations for each supported algorithm.
+The keys for signing and/or verification **must be an instance of [`KeyObject`](https://nodejs.org/docs/latest-v22.x/api/crypto.html#class-keyobject)**.
+The following subsections describe the required properties for the key used in signing and verification operations for each supported algorithm.

 ### HMAC with SHA-2 Functions (`HS256`, `HS384`, `HS512`)